 The learner's model: (1) is a dynamic model that can change over time as the system collects information about the user, (2) is a long-term model that keeps generalized information about the user and not only for the current interaction with the system and (3) combines "active" and "passive" user modelling techniques, i.e. in the beginning user provides direct information about him/her and then the system collects data indirectly.
-The proposed ontology defines the following four upper level classes: (a) Student which represents any student, (b) StudentCourseInformation which holds information about learner's academic performance during the entire educational process, (c) StudentCurrentActivity which captures learner's activity for the current academic year and (d) StudentPersonalInformation which is the most compact class of the proposed ontology, representing not only learner's static data, such as demographics, but also more complex characteristics that concern his/her interaction with the system.
-Table 2 lists the subclasses that exist under the upper level class StudentPersonalInformation.
-The table gives also a brief description of the entities that are represented by these classes.
-Fig. 1 depicts the student model ontology, as displayed in Protégé.
+The proposed ontology defines the following four upper level classes: (a) Student which represents any student, (b) StudentCourseInformation which holds information about learner's academic performance during the entire educational process, (c)StudentCurrentActivity which captures learner's activity for the current academic year and (d) StudentPersonalInformation which is the most compact class of the proposed ontology, representing not only learner's static data, such as demographics, but also more complex characteristics that concern his/her interaction with the system.
+A detailed description of the ontology is provided in (Panagiotopoulos et al., 2013).